Sadaat-e-Bara

 Sadat e-Bara sometimes pronounced Sadaat-e-Bahara, are a tribe of Indian Muslim Sayyids, originally elite or noble Sayyid families situated in the present-day Muzaffarnagar district of Uttar Pradesh in India.

 This community had considerable influence during the early 18th century Mughal Empire.
 Its members were also found in Hyderabad, Karnal District and Haryana, Gujarat & Karnataka, Maharashtra state in India.
-Some of the members of this community have migrated to Pakistan after independence and have settled in Karachi, Khairpur State in Sind and Lahore.
+Some of the members of this community have migrated to Pakistan after independence and have settled in Karachi, Khairpur State in Sindh and Lahore and Chiniot.

 History

 A cavalryman of the Saadat-e Barah.

-According to one version, The ancestor of the Sadaat-e-Bara, Sayyid Abu Farah al-Husayni al-Wasiti, left his original home in Wasit, Iraq, with his twelve sons at the end of the 10th or beginning of the 11th century CE and migrated to India, where he acquired four estates in the Punjab.
-The obtained four estates were located in Sirhind-Fategarh.
+According to one version, the ancestor of the Sadaat-e-Bara, Sayyid Abu Farah al-Husayni al-Wasiti, left his original home in Wasit, Iraq, with his twelve sons at the end of the 10th or beginning of the 11th century CE and migrated to India, where he acquired four estates in the Punjab.
+These estates were located in Sirhind-Fategarh.
 By the 16th century Abu Farah's descendants had taken over Bārha villages in Muzaffarnagar.

-Another version said the family were Indian Muslims clan, whose claim as Sayyids, descendants of the Prophet Muhammad, were disputed by som Modern historians.
-American historian Richard M. Eaton, who claimed their clan was "as native to India as were Jats, Rajputs or Marathas."
+Another version says the family are an Indian Muslim clan, whose claim to be Sayyids (descendants of the Prophet Muhammad) has been disputed by some modern historians.
+American historian Richard M. Eaton considered that their clan was "as native to India as were Jats, Rajputs or Marathas."
 Also, Dutch historian and indologist Dirk H. A. Kolff argues that the ancestors of the Barhas moved at an uncertain date from their homeland in Punjab to a barren region in the Muzaffarnagar district of Uttar Pradesh.